ONEmCommunications/documents/docs/intro/core_concepts.md

 ## Developer Account

-Head over to the [developer portal](http://developer-portal-poc.onem.zone) and create your account.
+Head over to the [ONEm Developer Portal]({{ links.portal }}) and create your account.
 Once you have an account, go to **Applications** section and create your app.
 <!-- tutorial? -->
-As a ONEm developer, after you create and register your application on the developer portal you should follow the necessary steps to configure it to return standardised JSON responses upon ONEm requests.
+As a ONEm developer, after you create and register your application on the [ONEm Developer Portal]({{ links.portal }}) you should follow the necessary steps to configure it to return standardised JSON responses upon ONEm requests.
 These requests are launched by the ONEm platform on behalf of your users.
 <!-- Link to Building section, how to register an application  -->

 ## Your app